PTN407/PTN407.github.io/_posts/2023-11-06-StringMatching.md

   - Competitive Programming
 ---

 When I attended Super Cup last year, I met [an interesting problem](https://oj.vnoi.info/problem/olp_sc22_bstr).
-I came up with a heuristic way to solve string matching problem and got AC.
-But until now, I still feel annoyed that I can't study about it more.
-I opened this blog post so that I can try to find something interesting.
+I came up with a heuristic way to solve string matching problem.

-&nbsp;
-You can repost, use, modify,... (do whatever you want to) this post, but if you do, please, write my name or the link to this blog as the source.
-This blog post is not final, I will update it when I can think of something worth putting.

-&nbsp;
-Ok, here we begin.

 ## Problem

 First of all, let me redefine the string matching problem:
-> **String Matching Problem:**  Given two strings L and P. determine if P is a substring (a contiguous sequence of characters) of L.
+> **String Matching Problem:**  Given two strings L and P. determine if P is a substring of L (or, determine if P appear in L as a contiguous sequence of characters).

 &nbsp;
 Many algorithm like Hash, KMP, Z already solved this problem with the best possible time complexity (O(n + m), with n and m is the length of L and P, respectively).